IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 information about the machine in question using Cloud SDK.
 Whenever this fetching fails, it is an indication of the machine being shut down and destroyed, which is exactly what is needed in this case.
-The `process_success` function waits for the success message, “Well done,” to appear in Stackdriver.
-This message might never appear, and this is the reason `process_success` has a limit number of tries, unlike `process_instance`.
+The `process_success` function waits for the key phrase “Well done” to appear in Stackdriver.
+However, this message might never appear, and this is the reason `process_success` has a timeout, unlike `process_instance`.

 All right, there are now three commands to schedule in sequence: `start`, `wait`, and `check`.
-For instance, for training, the exact commands are the
+For instance, for training, the exact command sequence is the following:
-following:

 ```sh
 make training-start